katerinanavab/webdocs/docs/unit01/notes103.md

 Inline elements, however, do not start on a new line.
 They appear in line with whatever elements they are placed beside.
 A clear example of an inline element is a link, or `<a>` tag.
 If you stick one of these in the middle of a paragraph of text, [the link will behave like a part of the paragraph](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 Additionally, padding and margin behave differently on inline elements.
 In general, you do not want to try to put extra padding or margin on inline elements.

 ![image](figures/inline-vs-block-elements.png)

-#### The middle ground inline-block
-{: .no_toc }

-Inline-block elements behave like inline elements, but with block-style padding and margin. `display: inline-block` is a useful tool to know about, but in practice, you'll probably end up reaching for flexbox more often if you're trying to line up a bunch of boxes.
-Flexbox will be covered in-depth in the next lesson.

 ### Div and Span Elements